Lombiq/GitHub-Actions/Docs/Workflows/Productivity/PostPullRequestChecksAutomation.md

 - Merges the current pull request if the "merge-and-resolve-jira-issue-if-checks-succeed" or "merge-if-checks-succeed" label is present.
 With prerequisite jobs you can execute this only if all others jobs have succeeded.
 Unlike [GitHub's auto-merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request), this works without branch protection rules.
 - Resolves the Jira issue corresponding to the pull request if the "resolve-jira-issue-if-checks-succeed" or "merge-and-resolve-jira-issue-if-checks-succeed" label is present, or sets the issue to Done if the "done-jira-issue-if-checks-succeed" label is.

 See an example of how you can utilize this workflow, together with jobs that do other checks below.
-For configuring the `JIRA_*` secrets see the documentation of `create-jira-issues-for-community-activities` above, and for details on `MERGE_TOKEN` check out the workflow's inline documentation.
+For configuring the `JIRA_*` secrets see the [documentation of `create-jira-issues-for-community-activities`](CreateJiraIssuesForCommunityActivities.md), and for details on `MERGE_TOKEN` check out the workflow's inline documentation.

 ```yaml
 name: Build and Test